VFortier/pendulumpainting/readme.md

 # Graphics

+-
 - Create other drawing modes
--- With splashes
--- With line with darked center
+-- With line with darker center
 - Gallery : Option to draw on one or many "frame"
 -- Shadow around canvas to show elevation
 -- Paint only appears on frame

 # UI
+- Number validation is annoying af
 - Trim spaces on inputs
-- Only change color if input is valid
 - Reset for bg separate
 - Tooltips
 - Start new pendulum button (to draw many pendulum on one frame)